Viola Loves in the Land of Terror, 1893-1921.

 Mildred Lewis Rutherford was the spokeswoman of Dixie.
 The first woman recorded into the US Congressional Record, addressing Congress in 1916, she defended slavery and opposed women’s suffrage.

 Miss Millie's the Queen of Dixie.
-Cotton's Her King.
-Millie's the brand for Georgia industry.
+Cotton's her King.
+She's THE Brand of Georgia industry.

-Supremely retool myths of Honor & Glory into violence.
-Jurisprudence serves HIGHER, NATURAL LAWS.
+Supremacists imagine jurisprudence serving HIGHER, NATURAL LAWS superior to petty legalism.
 It's The Old Way.
 Millie shares this European aristocratic vision.

 USA's industrialists love The War.
 It creates both powerful private business profit and captive human resources.